 “Happy Fat” this summer: a review of Sofie Hagen’s book about fat activism

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 Finding this book has been 2019 gold for me.
-It has also been exceptionally fortuitous to read this book at the beginning of summer, a time for many people that singles stress … Continue reading
+It has also been exceptionally fortuitous to read this book at the beginning of summer, a time for many people that singles stress and anxiety around their bodies.
+This book was my first deep-dive into fat activism and the fat positivity movement, and I feel like … Continue reading

 “Queenie”: a review of Candice Carty-Williams’ novel about female mental health